hugo-baptista/ros2-beneutral-pps14/README.md

 ```
 ros2 topic echo /gps/receive > txt/gps_receive.txt
 ```
-Using the `> gps_receive.txt` command, all the messages that pass through that topic are stored in the `gps_receive.txt` file, which have this format:
+Using the `> gps_receive.txt` command, all the messages that pass through that topic are stored in the `gps_receive.txt` file, which has this format:
 ```
 header:
   stamp: